Carrooi/Node-DependencyInjection/README.md

 di.get('di');
 ```

-## Inject methods

-If your services using multiple inheritance and you want to inject some other services but it's parent need some different
-services, then it is quite uncomfortable to set your services via constructor.

-If DI find some methods with "inject" word in the beginning, it will automatically call and autowire these methods.

 ## Without configuration

 Maybe it will be better for someone to use this DI without configuration, so here is example of application, translator